south-lacrosse/www-dev/docs/development-help.md

 * Undoing commits (don't do if you've pushed to a repo that others may have pulled from).
     * `git reset --soft "HEAD^"` - undo the last commit (and everything staged), but leave the working directory intact.
 You can undo this with `git reset HEAD@{1}` assuming you have done no other changes, otherwise use `git reflog` to find the commit you want to reset to.
     * `git reset --hard "HEAD^"` - delete the last commit, and reset working directory to the previous commit.
 Be careful with this one!
+* `git log -- filename` - find commits which update a specific file.
+Add `--follow` to track renames.
 * `git rebase --committer-date-is-author-date -i HEAD~10` - interactive rebase.
 Opens up an editor with a list of commits, and you can pick which commits to keep.
 Git then applies the remaining commits one-by-one from the starting point you specified, effectively deleting the removed commits. `HEAD~10` could also be a commit e.g. `ad14bf3`.

     On a rebase author date is preserved, but committer date is modified.
 There is no way to preserve the committer date, but you can set `--committer-date-is-author-date` to use the author date.